 SC.3 and SC.3/WP.3 are continuing their work on automated inland shipping, by exchanging information on automated inland shipping.
 Autonomous inland shipping principles applied on inland waterways can significantly contribute to the development of intelligent transport systems in the sector, as such, to the implementation of the SDGs.
+In 2023, SC.3 discussed progress in implementation of the road map of the 2020-2024 Forging international cooperation towards an international legislative basis for automation in inland navigation (annex to resolution No. 95).
+The secretariat was asked to prepare a draft road map for 2025-2028 for its sixtyeighth session.
+SC.3 continued discussion on the definitions of automation levels in inland navigation and the policy areas for developing regulations for automated navigation.

-In 2022, SC.3 was invited to consider an updated proposal for an e waterway census prepared by the secretariat.
+In 2022, SC.3 was invited to consider an updated proposal for an E waterway census prepared by the secretariat.
+In 2023, an E waterway census and an interactive map visualizing freight volumes on European inland waterways were developed by the secretariat of WP.6 and are available on the ECE website.